Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

-  *- NEW: Fixes For Correct Questionable Braking Parameters, by steelfill (PR #1132) *- NEW: Minor Fix for Brake Pipe Charging, by steelfill (PR #1133) *- NEW: Fix bug in PR 1045: load any activity from JSON, by rwf-rr (PR #1135)
+  *- NEW: Fixes For Correct Questionable Braking Parameters, by steelfill (PR #1132) *- NEW: Minor Fix for Brake Pipe Charging, by steelfill (PR #1133) *- NEW: Fix bug in PR 1045: load any activity from JSON, by rwf-rr (PR #1135) *- NEW: Fix for dynamic braking not working in simple adhesion, by CesarBLG (PR #1138) *- NEW: Fix curve resistance calculation, by steelfill (PR #1136) *- NEW: Apply brakes at startup on minimal reduction, by CesarBLG (PR #1137) *- NEW: Fix for lights wrongly automatically lit when switching to autopilot

 Info about content of the various PR to the Unstable release can be found here